Agonistic behaviour: Threats

 Threat behaviour is any behaviour that signifies hostility or intent to attack another animal.
 Threat behaviour is meant to cause the opponent to back down and leave.
 While ritual display can be used for an array of reasons or communicative purposes, threat distinctly is meant for hostility and is the last step before fighting or submission.
 Threat does not involve physical contact with another animal.
 Any threat behaviour most often elicits other agonistic behaviour in the recipient.
 This initiation of threat will result in a display of physical attributes, a fight, or submission; the behaviour or sequence of behaviours depends on what resources are being fought over and each individual's chance of winning against his opponent.
 In any animal species, threat always contains components of attack and fleeing, which expresses an animal's readiness and likelihood of winning.
 An intimidation display with a means to threat are exhibited through: hair bristling, feather ruffling, raising skin folds and crest, teeth displaying, horn displaying, making sound, etc.

+Examples

-Example: Frill-necked lizard (Chlamydosaurus kingii)
+Frill-necked lizard (Chlamydosaurus kingii)

 Chlamydosaurus kingii, an Australian agamid lizard, uses its frill as a way to display size and aggression to opponents.
 It is one of the largest and most notable displays seen in the animal kingdom.
 In comparison to its body size, the frill can flare out to make the lizards head look several times bigger, and it displays bright orange and red scales.
 Males of C. kingii fight and display frills often during the mating seasons.
 The male ritualistic display includes repeated partial erections of the frill, head bobbing, tail lashing, and waving of forelimbs.

+Spider monkeys

+Spider monkeys (genus Ateles) defend their territory by screams, barks, rattling or dropping branches, and urinating and defecating on intruders below.